About the Group

 The group carries out research into a wide range of topics involving astrophysical fluid dynamics and nonlinear dynamics.
 Specific astrophysical interests include the dynamics of astrophysical discs, planetary formation and evolution, extrasolar planetary systems and stellar magnetohydrodynamics (particularly dynamo theory, magnetoconvection and the physics of sunspots).
 More information about the group's research projects is available here.
 The Atomic Astrophysics group maintains a separate website.
 The group is part of the Cambridge Exoplanet Research Centre, which involves researchers from several departments at the University of Cambridge.

-- (Oct 2016) The group welcomes new PhD students Loren Held and Elliot Lynch.
+- (Oct 2016) The group welcomes new PhD students Loren Held and Elliot Lynch, and new staff member Roman Rafikov who has been appointed to the position of University Lecturer in Astrophysics.

 - (Oct 2015) The group welcomes new PhD students Hayley Allison, Janosz Dewberry and Shyeh Tjing Loi.